Old Oakwood Farm – Yorkshire

 Jason knew that he needed help to decide how to improve the profitability of his farm.
 From his time spent in the commercial property industry, he knew that many farmers struggled to produce working profit from their crops, but were able to continue farming due to the ever-increasing value of their land.
 He began to wonder how he could produce working profit from his farm, particularly the land that wasn’t able to support traditional arable farming.

 Some of Jason’s land is on the banks of the River Wharfe, which floods annually, making the land impossible to use for arable.
-Since Old Oakwood Farm already had about 12 acres of Willow, Jason’s land agent introduced him to Neil Watkins, whom the land agent knew of as a willow expert.
-Neil visited the farm and persuaded Jason to plant a further 100 acres with energy crops.
+Since Old Oakwood Farm already had about 12 acres of Willow.
 Jason says:

 Land that isn’t the best land for food crops can be used for energy crops including land that is prone to flooding.
-Neil was able to persuade me that the economics of growing energy crops, alongside my other food farming, made sense.
+The economics of growing energy crops, alongside my other food farming, made sense.

 Jason knows that diversification is vital for the modern day farmer.
 He knows that most farmers wouldn’t be interested in turning all their land over to Energy Crops, or “all their eggs in one basket,” he says.
-Neil Watkins wholeheartedly agrees with him on this.
-“We’re never going to suggest that farmers swap food growing for energy crops,” says Neil.
+Energy Crops Consultancy wholeheartedly agrees with him on this.
+“We’re never going to suggest that farmers swap food growing for energy crops,” they say.
 “Growing perennial energy crops alongside arable and livestock is beneficial to the non-energy farming in so many ways.”
-Jason’s also very aware that, with Brexit looming, there will be substantial changes to the subsidies that all farmers have become accustomed to over the last few decades.
+Jason’s also aware that, with Brexit looming at that time, there would be substantial changes to the subsidies that all farmers have become accustomed to over the last few decades.
 He says, “Farmers have to be weaned off subsidies.”
 It’s likely that incentives are going to be moving towards environmental considerations: energy crops and forestry.

 I think investing in energy crops gives you an opportunity to make at least an equivalent return and in some cases a better return but which also protects for the future.